cudoventures/cudos-docs/docs/cudos-intercloud/usage/via-user-interface/creating-a-virtual-machine.md

 -  Operating System Distribution and Version: this is the operating system that will be pre-installed on your virtual machine.
 -  Region: this is the region in which your virtual machine will be deployed.
 -  Machine: this is the specification of CPUs, RAM, GPUs, Storage of your virtual machine.
-Each specification configuration has the cost per hour which allows you to estimate the cost of running your virtual machine.
+Each specification configuration has a cost per hour which allows you to estimate the cost of running your virtual machine.

 :::info